MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepDisableBitLocker.md

 ```

 ### -RebootCount

-Starting in version 1906, use this parameter to set the following option on the **Disable BitLocker** task sequence step: **Resume protection after Windows has been restarted the specified number of times**.
+Use this parameter to resume protection after Windows has been restarted the specified number of times.
+Instead of adding multiple instances of this step, set a value between `1` (default) and `15`.

 ```yaml
 Type: Int32